847-929-9492

 Heat Pump Maintenance

-While regular maintenance is necessary for both a heat pump and a furnace, a furnace requires less maintenance than a heat pump.
+While regular maintenance is necessary for both, a furnace requires less maintenance than a heat pump.
 As a result, your heat pump’s long-term maintenance costs will also be more expensive.

 Heat Pump Performance